fortinet-solutions-cse/sdwan-advpn-reference/README.md

 Plugins (optional):

-- LAN behind Hub (including DC-to-DC communication)
+- LAN behind Hubs:

+  - IPSEC tunnels between Hubs of the same region (for Hub-to-Hub traffic only)

+  - Cross-regional Spoke-to-Hub ADVPN shortcuts are enabled